tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-1.md

 4. Open your Godot project and enable the add-on by going to **Project > Project Settings > Plugins** and enabling the **Protobuf** plugin.
     ![Godot plugins](/assets/css/images/posts/2024/11/09/godot-plugins.png)

-You should see a new **Godobuf** tab appear in the bottom left panel, underneath the scene tree, adjacent to the **FileSystem** tab.
-This is where we can input our `.proto` file and generate our code.
+{% include highlight.html anchor="godobuf-usage" text="You should see a new <strong>Godobuf</strong> tab appear in the bottom left panel, underneath the scene tree, adjacent to the <strong>FileSystem</strong> tab.
+This is where we can input our <code>.proto</code> file and generate our code." %}
 1. Click on the **Godobuf** tab
 2. Click on the **...** button under **Input protobuf file** and navigate up a level to your `shared/packets.proto` file.
 For some reason, it shows a warning that you will "overwrite" the file, but this is not the case.
 Just choose **OK**
 3. Click on the **...** button under **Output GDScript file**, enter simply `packets.gd` and click **OK**